Xunnamius/black-flag/packages/extensions/README.md

-Ideally, Black Flag would allow us to describe the relationship between `-⁠-⁠lang` and its _suboption_ `-⁠-⁠version` declaratively, without having to drop down to imperative interactions with the yargs API like we did above.
+Ideally, Black Flag would allow us to describe the relationship between `-⁠-⁠lang` and its _suboption_ `-⁠-⁠version` declaratively, without having to drop down to imperative interactions with the Yargs API like we did above.

 This is the goal of the `subOptionOf` configuration key.
 Using `subOptionOf`, developers can take advantage of dynamic options without sweating the